Tanyyy-27/MedilQ/README.md

 database/medical_store.sql
 ```

-Create a database and execute the SQL script to generate the required tables.
+Create a new database and execute the SQL script to generate all required tables.

 ---

-# 💻 Run the Application
+# 💻 Running the Application

-Compile Java source files
+### Compile Java Files

 ```bash
 javac *.java
 ```

-Run the application
+### Run the Application

 ```bash
 java Login